-Q3: As a dealer must I issue a tax invoice on for the deposit payments made by the hirer?

-A3: A tax invoice must be issued for the deposit payments by you to the hirer if you are a registered person.

-Q4: As a FI, must I issue a tax invoice on the installment payments I charge to the hirer under HP financing?
+- Q3.
+As a dealer must I issue a tax invoice for the deposit payments made by the hirer? - A3.
+A tax invoice must be issued for the deposit payments by you to the hirer if you are a registered person. - Q4.
+As a financial institution (FI), must I issue a tax invoice on the instalment payments I charge to the hirer under HP financing? - A4.
+Since the full GST liability is charged on the first transaction, you have to issue your tax invoice only once on the first payment for the HP financing.
+For instalment payments, no tax invoice is required to be issued.

-A4: Tax invoices may be issued for the installment payments related to HP financing by the FI (registered person) even though it is an exempt supply where no tax is chargeable.
-However, the FI may also replace such invoices with a normal invoice without the particulars required for a tax invoice.